GrooveWJH/FastConnection-CloudAPI/README.md

 **Platform Notes:**

 - **Linux**: `--network host` works.
 The login page will auto-detect and pre-fill the LAN IP address.
-- **macOS/Windows**: `--network host` is not supported.
+- **macOS**: `--network host` is not supported.
 Use port mappings (`-p`) instead.
 You need to manually enter the IP address in the web interface.
-- **Windows**: Docker Desktop automatically forwards ports to Windows host, so you can access `http://localhost:3100` from Windows browsers.
+- **Windows**: `--network host` is not supported.
+Use port mappings (`-p`) instead.
+Docker Desktop automatically forwards ports to Windows host, so you can access `http://localhost:3100` from Windows browsers.
+- **Data Persistence**: All commands use Docker named volumes (`fc-emqx-data`, `fc-emqx-log`, `fc-emqx-etc`) to persist EMQX data.
+Your MQTT configuration and data will be preserved even if you remove and recreate the container.

 **Port Information:**